RobustSleepNet: Transfer learning for automated sleep staging at scale: Experiments and evaluation

 \subsubsection{Influence on evaluation}

-To assess the influence of inter-scorer variability on the evaluation of a model, the reverse experiment is performed.
-We use the model trained in DT for DODO and DODH.
-We evaluated against each of the individual scorers and on the consensus.
+We perform a reverse experiment to assess the influence of inter-scorer variability on the evaluation of a model.
+We use the model trained in DT for DOD-O and DOD-H. We evaluate by comparing each of the individual scorers and to the consensus.
 The F1 is reported in Table \ref{tab:scorer_performances_target}.
 The values for the consensus are logically the ones reported in \ref{tab:main_table}.

-The performances of RobustSleepNet correlates to the scorer reliability.
-There are large drops in the reported F1 of RobustSleepNet when the worse scorers are used as the ground truth.
-The consensus yields the highest test F1 on both DODO and DODH.
+The performances of RobustSleepNet correlate with the scorer reliability.
+There are significant drops in the reported F1 of RobustSleepNet when we use the worse scorers as the ground truth.
+The consensus yields the highest test F1 on both DOD-O and DOD-H.